lockwatson-share/LLMSecurityGuard/README.md

+LLMSecurityGuard

-LLMSecLLMSecurityGuard is an open-source secure gateway for LLM APIs, designed to help developers, security engineers, and organizations safely deploy language models.
+LLMSecurityGuard is an open-source secure gateway for LLM APIs.
+It helps developers, security engineers, and organizations safely deploy language models.

 It provides:

 Model Context Protocol (MCP) security

-Authentication & RBAC
+Authentication and Role-Based Access Control (RBAC)

-Input/output sanitization
+Input and output sanitization

-Risk scoring & manual review
+Risk scoring and manual review for high-risk prompts

 Attack simulations